AutoParams/AutoParams/README.md

 #### Maven

-To add the autoparams-mockito dependency using Maven, use the following:
+For Maven, you can add the following dependency to your pom.xml:

 ```xml
 <dependency>